Milly Turner

 - What documents are needed for a limited company HMO mortgage?

 Commercial HMO mortgages usually have higher rates, shorter terms, and stricter criteria than residential ones.
+They typically require larger deposits and have more complex application processes.

 - What is a commercial HMO mortgage?